Punjab School Education Board: Branches

-Recent Developments

-Syllabus Changes for 2025-26
+Syllabus changes for 2025-26

-For the academic session 2025-26, PSEB released a revised subject-wise syllabus for Classes 1 through 12.
+For the academic session 2025-26, PSEB released a revised subject-wise syllabus for classes 1 through 12.
 The revisions are aimed at aligning with the National Education Policy (NEP) 2020, emphasizing activity-based learning, coding and digital literacy in middle school, and enhanced depth in senior secondary subject matter.

-Restoration of Grade 8 Board Exams
+Restoration of grade 8 board exams

-In July 2025, the Punjab Government, through PECTA (Punjab Education Curriculum Training and Assessment Authority), decided to restore board exams for Grade 8 students.
-Also mandated were “assessment tests” (internal evaluation) for Grades 5, 6, and 7, with procedures to be framed within a month of the decision.
+In July 2025, the Punjab Government, through PECTA (Punjab Education Curriculum Training and Assessment Authority), decided to restore board exams for grade 8 students.
+Also mandated were "assessment tests" (internal evaluation) for grades 5, 6, and 7, with procedures to be framed within a month of the decision.

-Exam Date / Supplementary / Admission Timeline Adjustments
+Exam date / supplementary / admission timeline adjustments

-Due to heavy rains and flood disruptions in 2025, the date sheet for Class 10 & 12 supplementary (compartment / re-appear) examinations was revised.
+Due to heavy rains and flood disruptions in 2025, the date sheet for class 10 & 12 supplementary (compartment / re-appear) examinations was revised.
 The original dates in late August were postponed; the revised schedule placed them from 9-11 September 2025.

-PSEB extended the admission deadline for Classes 8-12 for academic session 2025-26 to 1 August 2025.
+PSEB extended the admission deadline for classes 8-12 for academic session 2025-26 to 1 August 2025.